JustinGausin/JustinGausin.github.io/_posts/2023-09-02-Chromatic-Analysis-For-Scene-Detection.md

 After extracting RGB values for each frame from the source, we applied a transformation to reduce the number of rows, as many frames are redundant or nearly identical.
 Figure 3 (C) illustrates that frame variability is generally low between neighboring frames unless there's a significant change in the setting or scenes.
 To simplify the process, we assumed a constant frame rate of 25 fps, which is typical for films.
 By multiplying this frame rate by a predefined capture rate (e.g., 5 seconds), we determined the number of frames to be averaged.
 For instance, in a video with 851 frames, setting a 5-second capture rate at 25 fps would result in 125 consecutive frames being averaged together, as shown in Figure 3 (B).
 Even with this 5-second capture rate, Figure 3 (C) demonstrates that the frame variations remain relatively consistent.

 ![image](/assets/images/chromaAnalysis/Picture3.png){: .align-center}
-*1/11 clip used for training.
+*Figure 3: 1/11 clip used for training.
 As seen, the clip was deconstructed to the average values of its frames per 5 seconds.
 When visualized, the framelines is seen at (C)*

 Tommaso Buonocore's code (link) provides an effective solution for data transformation in R. However, we encountered issues with undefined variables, specifically the "groupframes" function.
 A straightforward fix involves using tidyverse piping to group the frames together: